CyLab faculty, students to present at the 33rd USENIX Security Symposium

 Usenix Security Symposium logo

-Carnegie Mellon faculty and students will present on a wide range of topics at the 33rd USENIX Security Symposium.
-Held in Philadelphia on August 14-16, the event brings together experts from around the world, who will highlight the latest advances in the security and privacy of computer systems and networks.
+Carnegie Mellon faculty and students presented on a wide range of topics at the 33rd USENIX Security Symposium.
+Held in Philadelphia on August 14-16, the event brought together experts from around the world, who highlighted the latest advances in the security and privacy of computer systems and networks.

-Here, we’ve compiled a list of the eight papers co-authored by CyLab Security and Privacy Institute members that are being presented at the event.
+Here, we’ve compiled a list of the eight papers co-authored by CyLab Security and Privacy Institute members that were presented at the event.

 A Taxonomy of C Decompiler Fidelity Issues